paulcwarren/csi-cert/README.md

 # CSI-Cert

-The purpose of CSI-test is to create a certification test, which can be used to test controller and node plugins, to check if they implements [Container Storage Interface(CSI)](https://github.com/container-storage-interface/spec/blob/master/spec.md) Spec.
+The purpose of CSI-cert is to create a certification test, which can be used to test controller and node plugins, to check if they implement [Container Storage Interface(CSI)](https://github.com/container-storage-interface/spec/blob/master/spec.md) Spec.